artsy/README/playbooks/support/scheduling.md

     - Name the new rotation "rot-a-next"
     - Add all participants from group A into the A rotation
     - Set the rotation type to "weekly"
-    - Set the "Start on" date to January 8th (the end of the holiday schedule)
+    - Set the "Start on" date to correspond with the "End on" date from the previous A rotation
-    - Set the "End on" date to December 20th (the start of the holiday schedule).
+    - Leave "Ends on" unselected to ensure rotations repeat indefinitly

 5. Create a new B rotation:
    - Name the new rotation "rot-b-next"
    - Add all participants from group B into the rotation
    - Set the rotation type to "weekly"
-- Set the "Start on" date to January 8th (the end of the holiday schedule)
+   - Set the "Start on" date to correspond with the "End on" date from the previous B rotation
-- Set the "End on" date to December 20th (the start of the holiday schedule).
+   - Leave "Ends on" unselected to ensure rotations repeat indefinitly

 6. Put a note in the #dev channel announcing that the new rotations are up.
 This may look something like this:
    > @developers Hello team! :wave: